Does Avon Skin So Soft work as mosquito repellent ? You may have read this in the press or on the internet and wondered if it is really true.

 Prepare before applying !

 It took over 3 & 1/2 hours to complete the appliction.
 Uploading photo and copy of passport in pdf format – which had to be under 300kb – was time consuming.
 I’m in my 50’s so thought perhaps it was just me not being very tech savvy but have asked around and it’s not just me .
 In hindsight I could have completed in stages – and had the photo and passport pdf ready before i started filling in the form.
-I would recommend you do this.
+Hopefully the info below in this blog will help you.

 How easy is it to fill in the form ?

-The form is relatively easy and straightforward to fill in – note where it asks for ‘referee in India’ I have filled in the name of hotel where i was first travelling to.
+The form itself is relatively straightforward to fill in – but uploading pdf and photo not so easy.
+Give yourself a good couple of hours to do this so you are not rushing.
+When you are assigned a temporary application number write it down as it is likely you will not finish the application in one go and need to log back in – note the number starts with the letter I for India , not the number 1.
+Note where it asks for ‘referee in India’ I have filled in the name of hotel where i was first travelling to.
 I have filled in Indian visa application forms before and this is acceptable.
 If you are staying with someone you know that is obviously better.
-I have previously asked and if you are travelling around and do not know where you are staying it is also acceptable to just write in here that you are doing that and just write in roughly where you are heading first.
-However – when travelling to India it is actually quite a good idea to book ahead online somewhere to stay for the first couple of days at least while you get your bearings and then find alternative accommodation when you are there – this also makes filling in the ‘referee in India’ easier.
+I have previously asked and if you are travelling around and not sure where you’ll be staying it is perfectly acceptable to just write that you are doing that.
+Just enter roughly where you are heading first.
+However – when travelling to India it is actually quite a good idea to book ahead online somewhere to stay for the first couple of days at least.
+This also makes filling in the ‘referee in India’ easier.
+After you get your bearings look for alternative accommodation when you are there.
+Often other travellers will give you great advice.

 Laptop or phone best ?

-The square passport photo was reasonably easy and straight forward – just follow the instructions on the app which will give you the option of taking a photo with dimensions specific for India.
+The square passport photo was reasonably easy and straight forward – just follow the instructions on the free app – pictured below.
+Search your App Store for ‘passport photo ID’ .
+You will be given the option to take a photo with dimensions specific for India.

 The PDF shot of the passport not so easy.
-It took several attempts – each time sending the photo to myself via facebook messenger and saving in documents where i could then see how big the document was – the first was 876 kb , far too big and was rejected by the e-visa website .
+I used the Free APP in the photo below.
+It took several attempts – each time sending the photo to myself from my phone to my laptop via facebook messenger and then saving in documents where i could then see how big the document was.
+The first was 876 kb , far too big and was rejected by the e-visa website .
 Several attempts later I managed to get it to the correct size by moving the camera further and further away from the passport ( the app will flash up a message to move the camera closer – ignore it , you will need to move it further away) and then crop the photo of any background stuff.
-Eventually you will get a pdf copy of the photo under 300kb which will be accepted by the e-visa website.
+Eventually you will get a pdf copy of the photo under 300kb.
+This will then be accepted by the e-visa website.
+If you have problems uploading try renaming the file with a shorter name.
+Make sure no full stops “.” before the file extension .pdf …. ie not exam.ple.pdf … it needs to be example.pdf .
+If you cannot see your PDF and photo after you have successfully uploaded – try clearing your cache or alternatively view using a different browser ie google chrome or firefox – as internet explorer doesn’t always display properly.

 How much does e-tourist visa cost ?

-The online visa cost me £49.37 and a 99p non-sterling transaction fee ( cost variable I guess due to currency conversion ).
-The good news is it arrives very quickly via email taking about a day and a half – a friend received hers quicker than that.
+My last online visa cost me £49.37 and a 99p non-sterling transaction fee ( cost variable I guess due to currency conversion ).
+However the cost has gone up now to £54.
+It arrived very quickly via email taking about a day and a half which was good news.
+A friend received hers quicker than that.

 Remember to print copies off